| Cinematherapy.com

 don’t experience anything comparable to the uncontrollable

 emotion that breaks to the surface when I see certain movies.
+The very few movies that provoke this reaction

 in me seem to share a common element: they involve me intimately